rodmono/BinaryMixtures/README.md

 TUBerlin
 ========

-In this folder I am storing all my scripts that are mildly succesful
+In this folder I am storing all my scripts that are mildly succesful.